 In some organisations, representation is registered as joint authorisation.

-This means that more than one authorised representative must approve certain actions.
+This means that multiple authorised representatives must approve certain actions together.

 This is not an error — it reflects the official registration in the Trade Register.